 The first set lacks Paul's sentence after Two of us and has a better sound quality.

-Two different equipments were used for pressing the vinyls (or the records were pressed at two different plants), as shown by the pressing rings: equipment A is identified by a furrow almost 2 mm wide at 31 millimeters from the spindle hole, equipment B has a narrow ring at 12 mm from the central hole (see illustrations of the labels).
-The records were released on silver, pink, orange and dark blue-green labels with title and track listing.
+Two different equipments were used for pressing the vinyls (or the records were pressed at two different plants), as shown by the pressing rings: equipment A is identified by a furrow almost 2 mm wide at 31 mm from the spindle hole, whereas equipment B has a narrow ring at 12 mm from the spindle hole (see illustrations of the labels).
+The records were released on silver, pink, orange and dark blue-green labels with the title and track listing.

-The issue on blue label was probably the first one used; it was reviewed on a college journal issued in mid February 1970.
+The issue with the blue label was probably the first one used; it was reviewed in a college journal issued in mid February 1970.
 Considering that the original Kum Back, from which this record was derived, appeared around January 20, 1970, the first pressing of the World's Greatest record must have been produced between late January and early February 1970.
 The last label that was used was probably the orange one, since it appears on a record to which the insert cover of the WCF version was added (see below).